 If you’re looking for a special Christmas morning breakfast, you have come to the right place.
-These adorable little boys have become a tradition at family gatherings and at our B&B. Everyone loves them and all of their maple-y goodness.
+These adorable little boys have become a tradition at family gatherings.
+Everyone loves them and all of their maple-y goodness.

 This recipe makes about a dozen Maple Boys.